 Student Success.
 Trustees received an update on student success initiatives from Ron Bramhall, associate vice provost for academic excellence, and Doneka Scott, assistant vice provost for student success.
 They discussed the necessary relationship between coordinated advising and coordinated curriculum in attaining student success goals.
 They also began by reminding trustees of the very disparate reasons that lead to undesirable productivity (i.e., not finishing, or receiving an unsatisfactory grade).
 They indicated that incoming (high school) GPA and SAT scores are strong indicators for first-year students − data which can help identify students who need additional support earlier in their career at the UO.
 Bramhall and Scott also discussed the importance of building the UO’s overall infrastructure to support success-focused endeavors, which has particular challenges in a decentralized environment.
 Scott referenced AY2017-18 as “The Year of the Pilot” due to the large number of pilot projects underway to test best practices and new initiatives.
 They also discussed key next steps, including increased support around data analytics, improved communications strategies, curriculum revision, strengthening academic support (such as tutoring, supplemental instruction, and the like), gathering more information from students on reasons behind withdrawals and registrations, and looking at campus-wide advising structures and capacity issues.

 Adjournment.
-The meeting adjourned at 11:26 a.m.
+The meeting adjourned at 12:28 p.m.